 Two forms of the test were developed, each with 70 items, each having a mixture of multiple-choice and constructed-response items.

 Questions investigated: the reliability of each form as a total test, the reliability of each form's multiple-choice items as subtests, the reliability of the constructed-response subtests, parallel-forms reliability, and practice effects.

-A description of the study, "PFExample1", is available in two formats, a webpage and a PDF file.
+A description of the study, "PFExample1", is available in this PDF file.
 It's a relatively complex study as the item responses were coded in a unique manner.
 Note that the Excel 2003 version of Lertap was used in this study.

 A link to the complete dataset is available on the following page.